 In previous articles, you've learned how to invest in bonds.
 There are many different types of bonds: corporate bonds, AMT bonds, government bonds, and municipal bonds, just to name a few.
-In this article, we'll take a look at investing in municipal bonds specifically, and how you can add them to your investment portfolio.
-One way is to purchase individual municipal bonds, and the second is to buy a mutual fund that invests in municipal bonds.
+In this article, we'll take a look at investing in municipal bonds specifically.

 How to Buy Individual Municipal Bonds

-Individual municipal bonds can be bought through bond dealers, banks, brokerage firms, and in a few cases directly from the municipality.
-Individual municipal bonds can either be bought on the primary market, which is for new issue bonds, or on the secondary market, which is a market for trading bonds after the bond has already been issued on the primary market.
+You can buy individual municipal bonds through bond dealers, banks, and brokerage firms.
+In some cases, you can even buy them directly from the municipality.
+You can buy them in two places: either on the primary market, which is for newly issued bonds, or on the secondary market, which is a market for trading bonds after they have been issued on the primary market.